Home Insurance Quotes

 If you want more liability coverage than your home and car insurance policies provide, you can buy a separate umbrella insurance policy.

-Usually a deductible is a flat rate, such as $1,000.
-But many insurers are introducing percentage deductibles around the country, especially for policies covering earthquakes, hurricanes and windstorms.
+Also pervasive in recent years has been the spread of percentage-based deductibles for certain perils, such as windstorms.
 These policies make you liable for 1 to 5 percent of your home’s insured value before the insurance company pays.
-So, if you have a 2 percent deductible and your home’s insured value is $250,000 (remember, that’s the cost to rebuild, not your home’s market value), you’d have to pay the first $5,000 in damages.
+So, if you have a 2 percent deductible and your home’s insured value is $250,000, you’re on the hook for $5,000.

 The best ways to save money on home insurance are to shop around for rates and to make sure you get all the discounts to which you're entitled.
 Here are 15 ways to save on home insurance.